 122 units

-A cluster of 3 HUD Section 202 Program residences with 366 apartments for senior citizens in Canarsie, Brooklyn form “Council Towers Village” a cohesive community for close to 600 seniors who enjoy a wide range of services and programs.
+A cluster of 3 HUD Section 202 Program residences with 366 apartments for older adults in Canarsie, Brooklyn form “Council Towers Village” a cohesive community for close to 600 older adults who enjoy a wide range of services and programs.
 Each building is equipped with laundry room, community room and a park and garden area, and two of the buildings have libraries.
 Every apartment at Council Towers has emergency pull cords in the bathroom and bedroom, which are connected to a panel which is monitored 24 hours a day, seven days a week by the building and security staff.
 Council Towers ‘Village’ has become a service center for its own residents as well as for neighbors from the local community.
 Our staff, working together the staff of the JCC of Canarsie, has facilitated our tenants’ needs which include: home care, liaison with local hospitals, medical education, and nursing home referrals and placements.
 Our staff also successfully links the tenants to a wide range of benefits and entitlements such as SSI, Public Assistance, Medicaid, Medicare, Immigration services, Food Stamps, Epic, Lifeline, Heap and the annual re-certification for these programs.

 Transportation is provided to residents for medical appointments, group recreation and shopping.